-- D. CONTRACTOR shall complete monthly, quarterly and annual reports for the TAY Wellness program. - I. The reports shall include: - a.
-Number of unduplicated clients for the fiscal year to date. - b.
-Client demographics based on unduplicated clients. - c.
-Number of services provided to clients and type. - d.
-Perception of care surveys collected at end of services and annually. - e.
-Referral to community. - f.
-Program summary and outcomes. - E. CONTRACTOR shall attend MHSA forums. - 5.
-In carrying out the Definition of Services contained in this Exhibit A-2, CONTRACTOR shall comply with all requirements to the satisfaction of the COUNTY, in the sole discretion of the COUNTY.
-For any finding of COTRACTOR's non-compliance with the requirements contained in this Exhibit A-2, COUNTY shall within ten (10) working days of discovery of non-compliance notify CONTRACTOR of the requirement in writing.
+- 11. In carrying out the Definition of Services contained in this Exhibit A-2.
+CONTRACTOR shall comply with all requirements to the satisfaction of COUNTY, in the sole discretion of COUNTY.
+For any finding of CONTRACTOR's non-compliance with the requirements contained in the Exhibit A-2, COUNTY shall within ten (10) working days of discovery of noncompliance notify CONTRACTOR of the requirement in writing.
 CONTRACTOR shall provide a written response to COUNTY within five (5) working days of receipt of this written notification.
-If the noncompliance issue has not be resolved through response from CONTRACTOR, COUNTY shall notify CONTRACTOR in writing that this non-compliance issue has not been resolved.
+If the non-compliance issue has not been resolved through response from CONTRACTOR, COUNTY shall notify CONTRACTOR in writing that this non-compliance issue has not been resolved.
 COUNTY may withhold monthly payment until such time as COUNTY determines the non-compliance issue has been resolved.
-Should COUNTY determine that CONTRACTOR's non-compliance has not been addressed to the satisfaction of COUNTY for a period of thirty (30) days from the date of first Notice, and due to the fact that it is impractical to determine the actual damages sustained by CONTRACTOR's failure to properly and timely address noncompliance, COUNTY may additionally require a payment from CONTRACTOR in the amount of fifteen percent (15%) of the monthly amount payable to CONTRACTOR for each month following the thirty (30) day time period that CONTRACTOR's non-compliance continues.
-The parties agree this fifteen percent payment shall constitute liquidated damages and is not a penalty.
-CONTRACTOR's failure to meet compliance requirements, as determined by COUNTY, may lead to termination of this Agreement by COUNTY with a forty-five (45) day written notice.
+Should COUNTY determine that CONTRACTOR's non-compliance has not been addressed to the satisfaction of COUNTY for a period of thirty (30) days from the date of first Notice, and due to the fact that it is impracticable to determine the actual damages sustained by CONTRACTOR's failure to properly and timely address non-compliance, COUNTY may additionally require a payment from CONTRACTOR in the amount of fifteen percent (15%) of the monthly amount payable to CONTRACTOR for each month following the thirty (30) day time period that CONTRACTOR's non-compliance continues.
+The parties agree this fifteen percent (15%) payment shall constitute liquidated damages and is not a penalty.
+CONTRACTOR's failure to meet compliance requirements, as determined by COUNTY, may lead to termination of this Agreement by COUNTY with a forty-five (45) day written notice. - 12.
+Maintain compliance with California Code of Regulations Title 9, MHP contract, California Code of Regulations Title 42, HIPPA regulations, State and Federal laws, and other Mendocino COUNTY MHP requirements for client confidentiality and record security. - 13.
+This Agreement may be terminated by either party without cause upon forty-five (45) days written notice to the other party.